Mathematical methods in region-based theories of space: the case of Whitehead points: Spaces of Whitehead points

-In \citep{Biacino-Gerla-CSGWDP} we can find the proof that, under some reasonable constraints, the classes of Grzegorczyk points and Whitehead points for a~certain connection structures (a~mereological structures with the contact relation) coincide.
-In light of the previous section results, we are in a~position to say that the Whitehead constructs are points of some spaces.
-In this section, we aim to reconstruct the line of reasoning of \citeauthor{Biacino-Gerla-CSGWDP} in the framework of contact algebras, with some modifications that allow for additional insights into the nature of the objects of scrutiny.
+In \citep{Biacino-Gerla-CSGWDP} we find the proof that, under some reasonable constraints, the classes of Grzegorczyk points and Whitehead points for a~certain connection structures (a~mereological structures with the contact relation) coincide.
+In this section, we rephrase the results of \citeauthor{Biacino-Gerla-CSGWDP} in the framework of contact algebras in order to apply their result (together with the results from earlier sections) to the problem of representation theorem for Whitehead points.

 As we saw, Grzegorczyk points may be defined as filters, but they can also be characterized as quotients with respect to the covering relation from section~\ref{sec:informal-construction}.
 In the case of G-representatives we have that if $Q_1$ covers $Q_2$, then $Q_2$ covers $Q_1$.
 This is a~consequence of two facts: (a) if $Q_1$ does not cover $Q_2$, then there are regions $x\in Q_1$ and $y\in Q_2$ that are separated from each other, and (b) if $Q_1$ covers $Q_2$, then for all $x\in Q_1$ and $y\in Q_2$, $x$ and $y$ are compatible.